ypollet/Sphaeroptica-1/README.md

-# Sphaeroptica
+# Sphaeroptica 1.0

-Sphaeroptica is an open-source viewer based on photogrammetry that allows to view 3D objects without needing to compute a 3D model.
+Sphaeroptica 1.0 is an open-source viewer developed in Python and based on the principes of photogrammetry.
+It allows you to view specimens/objects with a sphere of pictures and to make measurements based on 3D landmarks without needing to compute a 3D model.

 ## 1. Installation

 ### 1.1 Hardware requirements

-We have been able to run Sphaeroptica on an old laptop with an Intel i5-7200 on Ubuntu 20.04.
+We have been able to run Sphaeroptica 1.0 on a  laptop with an Intel i5-7200 and 8GB of RAM on Ubuntu 20.04.
 The program is not heavy at all.

 ### 1.2 Software Requirements